Hypertest v2 Docs

 HyperTest provides a way for you to manually mock certain dependencies that are not instrumented automatically.
 Allows you to capture mocks with a readable input, which will help you better understand the mocks on the dashboard.

-Please check the list of automatically instrumented packages, before proceeding with manual mocks.
+Please check the list of , before proceeding with manual mocks.

 These mocks also come in handy when you want to reduce false positives in the test reports caused by a utility that returns arbitrary values e.g., timestamps, and UUIDs.